-Suppliers and subcontractors with unsatisfactory performance will be banned or suspended from tendering the Group's new projects.
+Suppliers and subcontractors with unsatisfactory performance will be banned or suspended from submitting tenders for the Group's future projects.
 The assessment relates to the existence and performance of suppliers' and subcontractors' environmental, health and safety system which is also included in the annual performance appraisal.

-During the year ended 31 March 2019, the Group had no material shortage of building materials and did not experience any delay in supply of materials purchased from suppliers.
+During the year ended 31 March 2020, except for the outbreak of COVID-19 in January 2020 leading to temporary work suspension in the PRC, delaying the supply of construction materials (especially wooden flooring) by at least 30 days, the Group did not experience material shortage of building materials and did not experience any delay in supply of materials purchased from suppliers.